alexacallmebaka/slang/README.md

 |greek downtempo|if current cell is nonzero, jump to command after "jazz boom bap".|

 You may notice these instructions are similar to [brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
 This would be correct! slang is actually bijective to brainfuck.
-Because of this, I also wrote a transpiler from brainfuck to slang.
-You can find this here with the `transpiler.py`.
+Because of this, I also wrote a transpiler from brainfuck to slang,`transpiler.py`.

 # Setup
 Setup is pretty easy.
 First, install the modules in `requirements.txt`.
 Second, generate keys in the [Spotify developer dashboard](https://developer.spotify.com/dashboard).
 Here, you will need to generate a `Client ID` and `Client Secret`.
 You will also need to set a `redirect uri` of your app to `http://127.0.0.1:9000`.
 After this, create a `.creds` folder in the same directory as the interpreter/transpiler.
 In this folder, create a `creds.json` with the following content.